Force over Distance: Chapter 21

 At the back of his mind, Rush’s thoughts churned with anxiety.

 There was something off about the ship.
-It was nothing like Destiny—Rush could barely feel it with his mind, and it ignored him with an indifferent menace.
+It was nothing like Destiny; Rush could barely sense its circuitry and it ignored him with an indifferent menace.
 No doors opened.
 No lights came on where he walked.
 It was unsettling the scientist.

 //Did you expect this place to roll out the red carpet?// Young asked.